NickyMeuleman/nicky-blog/content/serverless-graphql/index.md

 #### Database

-To support what we want to do like we defined in the schema, a database is needed!
+To support what we want to do, a database is needed!

 To keep things simple, we'll add a JavaScript array to our file.